guypritchard/conplaya/README.md

 ## Features

 - **Drop-in playlisting** – start with any `.mp3`, `.wav`, `.aac`, `.aiff`, `.flac`, `.wma`, or `.m4a` file and Conplaya will automatically queue every supported track in the same folder.
-- **Unicode visualizer** – FFT-powered log-scale graphic equalizer rendered with block glyphs; it stays horizontally aligned with the playback progress bar.
+- **Unicode visualizer** – multiple full-width modes including a doom-style fire effect, classic bar EQ, mirrored waveform, and a pixel pulse field rendered with 24-bit colour.
+- **Visualizer swapping** – press `v` at any time to cycle between the fire, bar EQ, waveform, and pixel pulse effects.
 - **Live album art** – embedded artwork (or a procedural gradient placeholder) is rendered beside the EQ using `\u2580` half blocks with foreground/background colour pairs.
 - **Keyboard controls** – seek, pause, cancel, or cycle tracks without leaving the terminal.
 - **Pluggable visualization pipeline** – the equalizer is one implementation of `IAudioVisualizer`; you can drop in custom visual modules.